Carma Leigh: Honors and awards

 On the occasion of her retirement, a resolution commending her work was read in the state senate.
+In 1925, she was voted "Most Popular Girl" at the Oklahoma College for Women's, the same year she graduated with her B.A. in history.
 In 1973, she was named to the University of Science and Arts of Oklahoma Alumni Hall of Fame.
 In 1995, the California Library Association honored her as its longest-active member.
 She was honored in 1996 by the American Library Association as a "Legislative and Grass Roots Champion".
 She also held an honorary doctorate from the University of the Pacific.

 Personal life and legacy

 Carma Russell was married twice.
 She divorced her first husband, Ernest Zimmerman, in 1938.
-Her second husband was political scientist, former Bennington College president and dean of the Columbia University Library School, Robert Devore Leigh.
+Her second husband was political scientist, former Bennington College president and dean of the Columbia University School of Library Service, Robert Devore Leigh.
 They married in 1960; he died in 1961.
 She had a daughter, Rita Zimmerman Collier.
 Carma Leigh died in 2009, aged 104 years, in LaMesa, California.
 Her papers are archived in the California State Library.